 The richest families in the U.S. have experienced the largest gains in wealth compared to other U.S. families since the 1980s, with upper-income families accounting for 79 percent of aggregate wealth as of 2016, and lower-income families accounting for only 4 percent that same year.

-Those earning extreme wealth, specifically billionaires, who choose not to redistribute said wealth to struggling employees, frequently come under antiwork’s fire.
+Those in the top percent of upper-income households, specifically billionaires, who choose not to redistribute their earnings to struggling employees, frequently come under antiwork’s fire.
 Income inequality remains a hot topic of discussion among the r/antiwork community, especially during periods of layoffs at large-sized companies.

 Workers Spread the Word on Social Media